 My bulging suitcase when I returned from Catania.

 1. Barbequed artichokes.
 Everywhere in Catania seems to be smoking hot, not just the active volcano Mount Etna, rumbling in the background.
-Definitely one to try on my Big Green Egg.
-It would be lovely with a chipotle and butter dressing or as they do them here, stuffed with parsley and garlic.
+The bbq artichokes are definitely one to try on my Big Green Egg.
+It would be lovely with a chipotle and butter dressing or, as they do them here, stuffed with parsley and garlic.

 2. Roasting chestnuts, large, mustard coloured and softly sweet, being crammed into street chimneys off the back of a truck.